Stravaig-Projects/Stravaig.Extensions/docs/v0.x/String_IsAfter.md

-# string.IsBeforeOrEqualTo(...)
+# string.IsAfter(...)

-An extension method to determine if a string comes before or is equal to another.
+An extension method to determine if a string comes after another.

 ---
-## `bool IsBeforeOrEqualTo(this string lhs, string rhs, StringComparison comparisonType)`
+## `bool IsAfter(this string lhs, string rhs, StringComparison comparisonType)`

 ### Parameters